tomaj/bank-mails-parser/README.md

 -----------------------

 For using version 3 you will need at least php 7.2.
-There was introduced multiple breaking changes:
+There were introduced multiple breaking changes:
 1. `Tomaj\BankMailsParser\Parser\ParserInterface` will no return false anymore, only `?MailContent`
 2. Introduced strict types for whole project `declare(strict_types=1);`
 3. All Tatrabanka related code was moved under `TatraBanka` folder with proper namespace